Accept payments with Trustly Pay

 Response handling

-The Capture API is asynchronous.
+The Capture API is synchronous, but all of the subsequent transaction statuses are asynchronous.
 The immediate response is typically Pending.
 You must wait for a webhook to confirm the final status.

 StatusDescriptionAction